 To be a Special Olympics coach, you don’t have to have prior experience – we provide the necessary training.
 What you do need is the enthusiasm and desire to make a positive impact on the lives of athletes.
 Use the drop-downs below to see what you need to become a coach, to see the online re-certification quizzes and coach resources, and to see other resources and coach courses available.

-SOMT will continue to offer education opportunities throughout 2021.
+SOMT will continue to offer education opportunities throughout 2021, into 2022.
 Coach opportunities will be posted below and on the SOMT Facebook events page, as they are scheduled.
 To reserve a spot at one of the trainings, email SOMT Sports Director, Scott Held, at email@example.com.
 The Online Sport Recertifications referenced below can be completed without a reservation.

 We are in need of coaches in a multitude of sports all over the state.
 If you are interested in becoming a coach, fill out the form below and our staff will contact you shortly.

 Coaches who wish to be a certified Special Olympics Montana (SOMT) coach, must complete the following steps in order to become certified (click on the red letters to be taken to the link).

 Click on the links below; they will take you to the quiz.
 All questions must be answered to be re-certified.
 You can only miss ONE question to pass.
 Read carefully.
 Questions for the quiz come directly from the selected sport’s rule book, protest form, resources as listed below, and basic SOMT knowledge and sportsmanship.
 The quizzes can be taken multiple times until a passing mark is achieved.